Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Royals have a record of 1-4.
+- In six games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-5.

-- When it comes to the total, the Royals and their foes are 2-8-0 in their previous 10 contests.
+- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 2-8-0 when it comes to hitting the over.

-- The Royals have put together a 3-4-0 record against the runline over their previous 10 matchups (oddsmakers set runlines in seven of those contests).
+- The Royals have put together a 3-3-0 record against the spread over their past 10 games (bookmakers set runlines in six of those games).
+Kansas City games have gone under the set point total three times in a row, and the average total during this span was 7.8 runs.

 Royals Betting Records & Stats

-- Kansas City has a record of 4-14 in games where bookmakers have it as underdogs of at least +155 on the moneyline.
+- Kansas City has a record of 5-23, a 17.9% win rate, when it's set as an underdog of +140 or more by bookmakers this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 39.2% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Royals have a 41.7% chance of pulling out a win.

-- Kansas City and its opponents have gone over the total this season in 26 of its 62 opportunities.
+- Kansas City and its opponents have hit the over in 26 of its 63 games with a total this season.

+- The Royals have an against the spread mark of 5-6-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!